-Club Runs - if you have a suggestion, comment or idea that may help our members to get out and about on club runs, please let one of the Committee members know.
+If you have a suggestion, comment or idea that may help our members to get out and about on club runs, please let one of the Committee members know.

 We need your thoughts please.

 Club member Graeme Splatt enjoying a ride in an AC - thanks Graeme for suggesting the club do an article on the AC.